danieljprice/splash/docs/advanced.rst

 Next, we need to turn the 3D surface rendering on.
 This cannot be done in interactive mode so we need to exit – pressing ‘s’ first to save what we have done so far, then ’q’ to quit interactive mode.
-Then, back at the splash main menu, we type x4 for the x)sec/3D plotting options menu, option 4 which is “3D surface rendering on/off” with prompts appearing as follows:
+Then, back at the splash main menu, we type x4 for the :ref:`sec:menu-x`, option 4 which is “3D surface rendering on/off” with prompts appearing as follows: